-The University Writing Center will reopen for the Fall 2020 Semester.
+The Brandeis University Writing Center

 Writing is an ongoing process of thinking, editing and revising that is never finished.
 It is often quite personal, and your process might look very different from someone else's.
 However, writing need not happen in isolation; in fact, collaboration helps writers become more confident.

-The Writing Center offers three consultation formats:
+The Writing Center offers two consultation formats:

-- Face-to-face online, which take place via Zoom
+- Face-to-face online, which take place via Zoom.

-- e-Tutoring document drop, which does not require a face-to-face meeting
+- E-tutoring document drop, which does not require a face-to-face meeting.

-Make an Appointment:
+Make an Appointment

 The Writing Center Commitment

-The Writing Center is a teaching space designed to help writers become more confident, which is why we aim to cultivate a safe and respectful environment in which students’ and consultants’ questions and concerns are heard and addressed.
+The Writing Center is a teaching space designed to help writers become more confident, which is why we aim to cultivate a safe and respectful environment in which students and consultants questions and concerns are heard and addressed.
 To accomplish this goal, our consultants partner with writers to develop self-correction strategies and actionable steps for revision.

 Our primary focus is on expanding a writer's skill set rather than merely polishing a specific piece of writing.
 We believe that productive consultations are the result of a thoughtful and constructive exchange between consultants and writers, during which writers take the initiative, reflect on the writing process and think beyond an individual assignment.